Dapp-Stack/Dapp-Stack/packages/doc/README.md

 # `@dapp-stack/doc`

-This package allows you generate markdown documentation for your solidity contracts
+This package allows you to generate markdown documentation for your solidity contracts.

 ## Installation